mbeps/maruf.dart-flutter-language-module/README.md

-# Python Language Module
+# Dart/Flutter Language Module
-Contains extensions for Python development.
-This extension can be used as profiles; for example, if Python development is needed, then this can be enabled which will also enable all the extension related to it in bulk.
+Contains extensions for Dart/Flutter development.
+This extension can be used as profiles; for example, if Dart/Flutter development is needed, then this can be enabled which will also enable all the extension related to it in bulk.